 He thought of this and thought of it until an explanation slowly surfaced in his mind.
 "Boy, oh boy," he whispered in admiration at Maman.
 He wiped his nose on his sleeve and sat up straight.
 "Okay."
-That afternoon he felt the world a different place as he walked home.
-He was sure some people looked at him kindly, some glanced with a distracted frown, and some passed roughly by, as though he had something that was catching.
+And then he'd walked home.

 The kitchen was full of soupy steam.
 Maman raised her spoon from the pot.
 "Leslie," she called.
 "Did you finish your homework at the library?"
 He threw his jacket on a chair.
 "Yes, Maman," he answered.